Adapt Text

 Format multi-value Items

-If a item contains a multi-value list, all the values can be separated by a character sequence defined by the tag ‘separator’.
-For example the following message text based on an item ‘_parts’ with the values {“pants”, “shirt”, “jacket”} and a separator ’, ’:
+If an item contains a multi-value list, all values can be separated by a character sequence defined by the separator attribute.
+For example, the following message text based on an item _parts with the values {"pants", "shirt", "jacket"} and a separator ", ":

 The following item has been ordered: <itemvalue separator=", ">_parts</itemvalue>